Privacy notice

 • accident, incident reporting;

-• surveillance camera photographic data which we collect to help us keep you and your information safe;
+• surveillance camera photographic data which we collect to help us keep you, your information and the premises safe;

 • in the event that you have a Lasting Power of Attorney in place we will record this.